Ludovic Dauș: World War I and Bessarabia

-During his stays in Bucharest, Dauș began frequenting with the modernist salon Sburătorul from its inception in 1919 and also published with regularity in the eponymous magazine.
-However, according to colleague I. Peltz, he was only welcomed there with "kind condescension" by the Sburătorul house critic, Eugen Lovinescu.
-Within this society, Dauș mainly associated with older figures, including Alexandru Văitoianu and Hortensia Papadat-Bengescu.
+Dauș returned to publishing first as a poet, with the 1919 Valea Albă ("White Valley")—a dramatic poem about the eponymous battle of 1476; and the 1924 Drumul sângelui ("Trail of Blood").
+The latter was an homage to the soldiers dead at Mărășești and elsewhere on the Romanian front.
+Dauș's translations of verse drama included Victor Hugo Le roi s'amuse and William Shakespeare's King Lear (both 1924).
+During his stays in Bucharest, he began frequenting with the modernist salon Sburătorul from its inception in 1919 and also published with regularity in the eponymous magazine, including with fragments from a never-finished novel, Dihorul ("The Polecat", 1920–1921).
+However, according to colleague I. Peltz, he was only welcomed with "kind condescension" by the Sburătorul house critic, Eugen Lovinescu; the same point was stressed by literary historian Eugen Simion, who sees Dauș as one of the Sburătorists who mainly contributed "utterly commonplace" poems, testing Lovinescu's patience.
+Within this club, Dauș mainly associated with older figures, including Alexandru Văitoianu and Hortensia Papadat-Bengescu.
+Nicolae Steinhardt, who began attending Sburătorul sessions on Câmpineanu Street in 1929, chanced upon Dauș and his wife, whom he recalled as a "stale" and underwhelming presence.
 This positioning also reflected Lovinescu's verdicts: he describes Dauș as a neo-romantic in the proximity of Sămănătorul traditionalism.

-Active politically, Dauș joined the minor Independent Party of Bessarabia, established by Iustin Frățiman, Sergiu Niță, and Constantin Stere, running on its lists during the election of November 1919.
+Overall, Dauș declared himself especially impressed by the "superstitious" religiousness and aristocratic dignity of Bessarabian peasants, becoming a champion of their case.
+Once politically reactivated, he joined the minor Independent Party of Bessarabia—established by Iustin Frățiman, Sergiu Niță, and Constantin Stere—, running on its lists during the election of November 1919.
 He went on to serve in Greater Romania's Assembly of Deputies and Senate, attending Inter-Parliamentary Union conferences.
 He favored a radical land reform that reflected Socialist-Revolutionary influence, excoriating the Bessarabian Peasants' Party for moderating such promises, and singling out Ion Buzdugan and Ion Inculeț as traitors of the peasants.
-Rallying with the National Liberal Party, and serving in the Senate during the 1922–1926 legislature, Dauș spoke out for Bessarabian and nationalist causes.
-Noting the hostile Romanian–Soviet relations, he favored annexing the Moldavian ASSR to Greater Romania.
-In September 1926, his connections with Bessarabia were severed, as Ion Livescu took over his managerial position at the region's National Theater.
-The troupe protested at the time, demanding that Dauș be reinstated.
+In May 1921, he joined Frățiman, Paul Gore, Daniel Ciugureanu, Vasile Cijevschi, Ștefan Ciobanu, Vladimir Herța and Gherman Pântea in organizing commemorations for Ion C. Brătianu, celebrated by them as a founding figure of Romanian liberalism.
+He had taken his father with him to Chișinău, where Alfred died in February 1924.